Posted on: 28th November 2019

 The financial stability of the pension provider

-Companies go bust sometimes, but this certainly something you want from your pension provider.
+Companies go bust sometimes, but this certainly isn’t something you want from your pension provider and that’s why knowing how to compare pensions and providers is important.
 Checking how financially secure each provider is can help you to make the best decision.
 To do this, you can look at how each company is rated by independent credit rating agencies.
 These can identify how well a company would be able to cope based on numerous economic scenarios and possibilities.
 The highest rating you will find is AAA ratings and those who are considered to be vulnerable receive a B or CCC rating.

 It is also important to check which funds are being offered from different providers.
 While some offer quite a limited range of funds, others may provide a wider selection.
 Having numerous funding choices is important as it allows you to determine which is the best choice for your attitude to risk, as well as which have competitive charges.
 If you think you may need help with these decisions, Haven IFA can help.